-The statement on internal control discloses that the Board procured goods and services, to the value of €1.6 million, in a manner that did not comply with relevant procurement guidelines.
-The statement also sets out the steps being taken by the Board to address non-compliance with procurement rules.
+The statement on internal control discloses that the Board procured goods and services, to the value of almost €1.3 million, in a manner that did not comply with procurement guidelines.
+The statement also sets out the steps taken or planned by the Board to address the non-compliance.

-Seamus McCarthy

-Comptroller and Auditor General
+Seamus McCarthy Comptroller and Auditor General

-December 2019